 - Supplemental materials for teachers: Don’t let the learning stop when the video lesson ends.
 Look for a platform that provides lesson plans, discussion questions, extension activities, choreography tasks, and more!

-Once you’re signed up for Crelata, watch the Teacher Intro video.
+Once you’re signed up for Crelata, sign in to your Crelata account at learn.crelata.com and watch the Teacher Intro video.
 This will give you all the information and preparation you need to use Crelata online dance classes!

 Step 3: Play the Student Intro video

-Now that you’re ready to use online dance lessons with your students, sign in to your Crelata account at learn.crelata.com.
-Project your screen onto your classroom smartboard or TV screen.
+Now that you’re ready to use online dance lessons with your students, project your screen onto your classroom smartboard or TV screen.
 If it’s the first day, play the Student Intro video to get your students excited about dancing!
 The video will help your students know what to expect.

 Step 4: Get dancing!